Faculty and Staff

 Career Readiness: Students will learn about the 8 core skills that employers look for when hiring new employees.
 This presentation sets students up for workplace success and lifelong career management.

 In-class workshops are dynamic, interactive in-person experiences for the student and the faculty member.
 Our in-class workshops are practical, hands-on experiences that ask students to apply concepts to either a case study or their own materials.
 We request that faculty are present and engaged during the workshop.
 See individual topics for more details and to determine which materials students should bring in advance – in most cases, a laptop will suffice.
+Please use the UCC Request Form to request a UCC Workshop.
 We have two types of workshops:

 Nuts and Bolts Workshops